 On the analytics side, UDA (Unstructured Data Accelerator), doubles the computation power by offloading networking and buffer copying from the server’s CPU to the network controller.
 In addition, a novel shuffle and merge approach helped to achieve the needed performance acceleration.
 The UDA package is and open source package available here (https://code.google.com/p/uda-plugin/).
 The HDFS (Hadoop Distributed File System) layer is also getting its share of performance boost.

 While the community continues to improve the feature, work conducted at Ohio State University brings the RDMA capabilities to the data ingress process of HDFS.
 Initial testing shows over 80% improvement in the data write path to the HDFS repository.
 The RDMA HDFS acceleration research and downloadable package is available from the Ohio State University website at: http://hadoop-rdma.cse.ohio-state.edu/

 We are expecting more RDMA acceleration enablement to different Big Data frameworks in the future.
 If you have a good use case, we will be glad to discuss the need and help with the implementation.

-: Eyal Gutkind is a Senior Manager, Enterprise Market Development at Mellanox Technologies focusing on Web 2.0 and Big Data applications.
+Author: Eyal Gutkind is a Senior Manager, Enterprise Market Development at Mellanox Technologies focusing on Web 2.0 and Big Data applications.
 Eyal held several engineering and management roles at Mellanox Technologies over the last 11 years.
 Eyal Gutkind holds a BSc. degree in Electrical Engineering from Ben Gurion University in Israel and MBA from Fuqua School of Business at Duke University, North Carolina.